-It’s crucial to properly count and calculate the value of your inventory.
+It’s crucial to count and calculate the value of your inventory properly.
 Doing so will ensure you won’t get taken advantage of, will strengthen your negotiating position, and can maximize your profits.

 Consulting with an experienced business broker is the best way to go when seeking to valuate your inventory.
 They can help value it accurately, as well as guide you on how it relates to your business’s overall value and sale prospects.

 Why the Sale of Inventory in a Business Sale Matters

 Inventory is a key part of a company’s value.
 It comprises all hard assets you see a direct profit from every day — namely, all merchandise to be sold.

 If there’s enough salable, high-quality inventory on hand, the new owner will benefit from taking it over completely as part of acquiring the business.
 If a significant amount of inventory is damaged or obsolete, the existing inventory might be useless to the new owner.

 By counting the inventory and determining its value, taking into account both the cost of goods sold (COGS) and the projected retail value, a seller can get a sense of how marketable their business truly is.
 If you know the numbers and your inventory is clearly worth including in a deal, you’ll be able to share attractive inventory metrics with qualified buyers.

 Counting and calculating inventory value beforehand can also give a seller confidence and leverage in negotiations.